tommilligan/reqwest-chain/README.md

 }

 async fn run() {
-    let client = ClientBuilder::new(reqwest::Client::new())
+    let client = ClientBuilder::new(Client::new())
         .with(ChainMiddleware::new(FetchTokenMiddleware))
         .build();

     client
         .get("https://example.org")
-        // If this request fails, this will be automatically retried with an
+        // If this token is invalid, the request will be automatically retried
-        // updated header value.
+        // with an updated token.
         .header(AUTHORIZATION, "Bearer expired-token")
         .send()
         .await